SethMMorton/input_reader/docs/source/InputReader.rst

     ...expected at most 3 arguments, got 4

 There is a fourth key to the *glob* option, and it is *join*.
-Join causes all the globbed parameters to be joined together into a single space-seperated string.
+Join causes all the globbed parameters to be joined together into a single space-separated string.
 The default value is |False|.  *join* is useful when reading things like titles.
 For example, to allow the user to specify a title for the plot, we would use the following code: